Lelmose/TP_NGS_2020_Single_Cell/README.md

 ![Data after purification](RNA_velocity.PNG)

 The spliced counts are detected if they carry sequences that are not continuous in the genome.
 For this reason, an alignment on the whole genome with anotations on intronic and exonic sequences is need.
 To this purpose, the library [STAR](https://hbctraining.github.io/Intro-to-rnaseq-hpc-O2/lessons/03_alignment.html) was used.
 As for salmon STAR require an index.
-Here the selected reference genome was ( ftp://ftp.ensembl.org/pub/release-101/fasta/mus_musculus/dna/Mus_musculus.GRCm38.dna.primary_assembly.fa.gz) and the anotations were (ftp://ftp.ensembl.org/pub/release-101/gtf/mus_musculus/Mus_musculus.GRCm38.101.gtf.gz).
+Here the selected reference genome can be downloaded at ( ftp://ftp.ensembl.org/pub/release-101/fasta/mus_musculus/dna/Mus_musculus.GRCm38.dna.primary_assembly.fa.gz) and the anotations can be found at (ftp://ftp.ensembl.org/pub/release-101/gtf/mus_musculus/Mus_musculus.GRCm38.101.gtf.gz).
+The index was built with those two files and the script `STAR_index.sh`.
+Afterward, the script `run_STAR.sh` was executed on the purified data.

 ## Toward RNA velocity 2: Sorting the counts and creating the loom file